Dodgers vs. Padres Player Props Betting Odds

 Betts Stats

-- Mookie Betts has put up 35 hits with 10 doubles, eight home runs and 22 walks.
-He has driven in 22 runs with one stolen base.
+- Mookie Betts has 36 hits with 11 doubles, eight home runs, 23 walks and 22 RBI.
+He's also stolen one base.

 Betts Recent Games